jw287962/subspaceMetricsExpress/README.md

 Parsing Functions derived from https://github.com/irbujam/ss_log_event_monitor written in Powershell But i have added my own for new summaryData that I wanted.
+I actually reorganized the design of the data structure to use objects rather than arrays in his parser function

 # subspaceMetricsExpress